Call for a Free Consultation

 Statute of Limitations For Motorcycle Accidents in Texas

-If you’re injured in an accident and want to file a claim to get compensation from the person at fault, you may not realize it, but the moment the accident happens, you are on a time clock.
-There are very specific guidelines for how long you have to file a case and if you miss any or all of these deadlines you could miss out on the chance to win compensation for your losses, injuries, and other damages no matter how good of a case you may have.
+If you’re injured in an accident and want to file a motorcycle accident claim to get compensation from the person at fault, you may not realize it, but the moment the accident happens, you are on a time clock.
+There are very specific guidelines for how long you have to file a case, and if you miss any or all of these deadlines, you could miss out on the chance to win compensation for your losses, injuries, and other damages, no matter how good a case you may have.

 What is a Statute of Limitations?

-Statutes of limitations exist for all types of legal matters from criminal charges to lawsuits for personal injury.
-What they are, are a set of legally set deadlines to file a charge or a claim, or some other legal motion.
+Statutes of limitations exist for all types of legal matters, from criminal charges to lawsuits for personal injury.
+What they are is a set of legally set deadlines to file a charge or a claim, or some other legal motion.
 Once these deadlines pass, it can be difficult and even impossible to have your case filed and seek a judgment.
-States set the statute of limitations for all sorts of legal matters and they are generally set in stone, meaning there is little to no room for exception to missing the deadline.
+States set the statute of limitations for all sorts of legal matters, and they are generally set in stone, meaning there is little to no room for exception to missing the deadline.

 The Texas Statute of Limitations For Motorcycle Accidents